-Prysm's validator client will report that the state of a particular validator is UNKNOWN when it loads validator keys that have not yet submitted a valid deposit to the ETH1 validator deposit contract.
+Prysm's validator client will report that the state of a particular validator is UNKNOWN when it loads validator keys that have not yet submitted a valid deposit to the Ethereum proof-of-work chain validator deposit contract.

 Once the activation epoch arrives, the validator is activated and assigned responsibilities including proposing or attesting to blocks on the beacon chain.
 Validators receive either rewards or penalties to the initial deposit based upon their overall performance.
 A validator must remain in the active state for 2048 epochs (~9 days) before it is eligible to exit.
 If a validator's balance drops below 16 ETH (typically due to inactivity), it will be ejected.
 Ejections are treated the same as a voluntary exits.